Harnessing Open Source Software to Power Live Answering Service

 Oreka TR allows clients to search, find and categorize recordings based on time or date of call, incoming phone number, outgoing phone number or other customer requirements.
 Find out more →

 With over 150 quantitative metrics available in QueuMetrics, your call center runs smoothly and problems are easily pointed out.
-You can measure budget targets, SLA targets, agent activity and more, with a level of details that goes down to listening to any call on any queue – and right from your browser.
+You can measure budget targets, SLA targets, operator activity and more, with a level of details that goes down to listening to any call on any queue – and right from your browser.
 Find out more →

 The Apache HTTP Server Project is a collaborative software development effort aimed at creating a robust, commercial-grade, featureful, and freely-available source code implementation of an HTTP (Web) server.
 The project is jointly managed by a group of volunteers located around the world, using the Internet and the Web to communicate, plan, and develop the server and its related documentation.
 This project is part of the Apache Software Foundation.
 Find out more →